Welcome to Take a Child Outside

-Children who are overweight are more likely to become overweight adults.
-They may develop type 2 diabetes, high blood pressure, heart disease, and other illnesses that can follow them into adulthood.
-Overweight in children can also lead to stress, sadness, and low self-esteem.
+All young children who are over-weight are more likely to become over-weight adults too.
+They may develop type-two diabetes, high blood pressure, cardiovascular disease and other diseases' as they progress to adulthood.
+Overweight in children can also lead to stress, low self-esteem and mood issues.

 Because children grow at different rates at different times, it's not always easy to tell if a child is overweight.
 For example, it is normal for boys to have a growth spurt in weight and catch up in height later.
 Your health care provider can measure your child’s height and weight and tell you if your child is in a healthy range for his or her gender and age.
 If your provider finds that your child is overweight, you can help.

 Tips for helping your overweight child . . .